Government Mandated Business Models and Initiatives

 The U.S. Constitution recognizes that creators’ contributions and investments and the public’s interest in accessing these works are best realized through the rights and freedoms afforded by copyright.
 Government mandates and initiatives severely upset the balance of public interests in allowing public access to creative works and rewarding the inspired efforts of their creators.

 Under such edicts, copyright owners are unable to freely utilize the full scope of their exclusive rights and to enjoy them for the length of time granted by federal copyright law.
 Unlike the government, copyright owners need to recoup their investments in the creation and marketing of their works.
 If copyright owners cannot recoup these spent resources, they will not be able to sustain their businesses and careers, will be discouraged from creating and distributing new works for the public to enjoy, and will not be able to uphold the highest standards of quality and integrity in the copyrighted works they produce.

 Competitive markets result in better products and services, as well as increased choices for consumers.
 But undue government interference with these markets has the opposite effect.
 Markets cannot remain competitive and efficient when federal or state governments interfere in ways that unfairly or otherwise inappropriately favor certain types of business models, products, services, and providers over others.
-Such interference discourages copyright owners from developing innovative business models, which leads to fewer options for the public to access new copyrighted works as products and services in the marketplace.
+Such interference discourages copyright owners from developing innovative business models and creates significant obstacles in their abilities to do so, which leads to fewer options for the public to access new and quality copyrighted works as products and services in the marketplace.

 When the government puts its thumb on the scale to favor certain business models or mandates the terms under which works are made available to the public, it undermines the constitutional purposes and goals of federal copyright law and destroys the existing incentives for copyright owners to create and disseminate a diverse array of creative works to the public.